manuu1311/manuu1311/README.md

 ## Hi there 👋
 I'm Emanuele Pocelli, a recent graduate with an MSc in Computer Science and Engineering - Artificial Intelligence from Politecnico di Milano.

-I'm passionate about Programming, Computer Science, Videogames and Artificial Intelligence, particularly Computer Vision, Natural Language Processing and Deep Learning.
+I'm passionate about Programming, Computer Science, Videogames and Artificial Intelligence, particularly Reinforcement Learning, Computer Vision, Natural Language Processing and Deep Learning.

 Here you can explore some of my projects.